O&M Water Quality

 DWR applies copper compounds (copper sulfate pentahydrate, Komeen, Nautique, Captain), diquat (Tribune) and endothall (Aquathol K) on an as-needed basis to control aquatic weeds and algal blooms in SWP water.
 These applications are necessary so that aquatic weed growth and algal blooms do not degrade drinking water quality through elevated tastes and odors, production of algal toxins, clogging of filters, and reduction in water flows.
 DWR’s Aquatic Pesticides Application Plan describes the department’s aquatic herbicide and algaecide application and monitoring program.

-DWR will begin applying copper compounds in late March 2016/early April 2016.
-Treatments in 2016 will be conducted on an as-needed basis to control algae and aquatic weeds.
+DWR anticipates that application of aquatic herbicides and algaecides during the 2017 season with begin in late April.
+Treatments will be conducted on an as-needed basis to control algae and aquatic weeds.
 Public access to SWP water bodies will be restricted during aquatic herbicide treatments.

 For more information, please contact Diane Shimizu at (916) 653-1154.